 If you’ve been fishing for a while, you have probably heard a lot of good things about Raymarine.
 The brand has an excellent reputation for producing the best fish finders on the market.

-The Dragonfly 7 Pro features a top-of-the-line with a high-resolution display and it’s fitted with the latest “CHIRP” technology.
-The unit is an excellent tool for not only locating fish but also to learn about your local marine environment, too.
-The display settings and navigation features are straight-forward so basically, you can just switch it on and start finding those elusive fish straight away.
+The Dragonfly 7 Pro features a top-of-the-line high-resolution display and it’s fitted with the latest “CHIRP” technology.
+The unit is an excellent tool for not only locating fish but also learning about your local marine environment, too.
+The display settings and navigation features are straightforward so basically, you can just switch it on and start finding those elusive fish straight away.

 The easy-to-read screen has one of the best displays in its class.
-It uses the latest optical-bonding LCD technology to produce brighter colors, clearer images, and it’s all-weather performance ensures it never “fogs-up” on chilly cold mornings.
+It uses the latest optical-bonding LCD technology to produce brighter colors, and clearer images and its all-weather performance ensures it never “fogs up” on chilly cold mornings.

 Raymarine’s Dragonfly 7 Pro is super-easy to operate but if you get stuck, there is a comprehensive manual to help you learn all of its capabilities.
 It can be safely mounted on your boat, kayak, or canoe but is also very compact weighing less than 9 pounds and measuring 14 inches on each side.

-Our final point is that when light conditions deteriorate, the Raymarine’s Navionics prevent you from getting lost.
-You can track your location in real-time relative to the coastline or lakeside and easily set up way-points so you can get back to your favorite spot again!
+Our final point is that when light conditions deteriorate, Raymarine’s Navionics prevent you from getting lost.
+You can track your location in real-time relative to the coastline or lakeside and easily set up waypoints so you can get back to your favorite spot again!

 - The interface is user-friendly and very responsive